Missouri terminates emergency rule to limit trans care for minors, some adults

 A judge later put the rules on hold until July.

-Bailey announced filed his rules with the secretary of state in Apirl.
+Bailey filed his rules with the secretary of state in Apirl.
 They included a new therapy requirement that created an 18-month waiting period for care.

 The rule would have required people to have experienced an “intense pattern” of documented gender dysphoria for three years and to have received at least 15 hourly sessions with a therapist over at least 18 months before they could receive treatment.
 Prospective patients also would be required to be screened for autism, and any psychiatric symptoms from mental health issues would have to be treated and resolved.